eddiarnoldo/DesignDataIntensiveApps/Chapter 2 Data Models and Query languages.md

 > No schema means arbitrary keys and values can be added to a document and when reading clients have no guaranty on what the fields may contain.

+It's not that the document datases are schemaless it's more that the schema is not enforced in the DB and it's on the application code.